Domestic USA Free Shipping on Retail Orders over $120

 Another notable landrace strain from the Middle East is Moroccan, known in Morocco as “beldia.”
 Although obviously not located in the Middle East, Moroccan cannabis has a long history of trade with the Middle East, and is famous for its hashish production.
 These strains tend to have a robust growth structure and an abundant resin production, resulting in high-quality hashish with a unique flavor profile.
 In modern cultivation, Beldia is the first crop of the year, planted in February and harvested in June using dry farming techniques.

-Moroccan landrace strains are often described as having earthy, spicy flavors and providing a soothing, introspective experience.
-It is highly likely the cannabis varieties were first introduced to Morocco from the movement of the Muslim Moors across northern Africa, as well as specifically from the influence of the local, nomadic Berber populations who to this day are still well known for their savvy as merchants.
+People often describe Moroccan landrace strains as having earthy, spicy flavors that provide a soothing, introspective experience.
+Cannabis varieties likely first entered Morocco through the movement of the Muslim Moors across northern Africa.
+The influence of local nomadic Berber populations also played a role, as they remain known for their savvy as merchants.
 Due to the ubiquitous influence of Islam from the Middle East to Morocco, landrace varieties from Afghanistan, Pakistan, Iran, and other nearby Muslim countries would have made their way to Morocco through trade.

 All in all modern cannabis cultivars would not be possible without the inclusion and influence of Middle Eastern landrace varieties.
 Other notable cannabis strains not mentioned in detail in this blog include those from Pakistan, Turkey, the Sinai Peninsula, and Iran.